Emergency Management - Preparedness and Response

 Evacuation diagrams

 Each building in the University is equipped with building evacuation diagrams.
 Building occupants should check the contents of these diagrams for buildings they enter and as a part of building inductions.
-A fire order instruction poster will also be on display beside the building evacuation diagrams.
+Information of Fire orders is displayed on the building evacuation diagrams.

-All staff with IT Access have access to view evacuation diagrams on the Emergency Management Community SharePoint Managed Site.
+All staff with IT Access can request access to view evacuation diagrams on the Emergency Management Community SharePoint Site.
 Evacuation diagrams are no longer stored in Meridian.

 Health & Safety - Obtain an evacuation diagram provides information on this process.
 If you have any further questions regarding the ongoing review of all out of date diagrams please contact: